 Use Language to Your Advantage

 Although there might be a societal expectation for expats to know English inside and out, don’t let your native tongue go to waste.
-This rings especially true when you’re looking for jobs: the ability to speak Filipino or a Tagalog dialect could not only help when assimilating among fellow Filipino-Americans, but also nailing down a job looking for bilingual speakers.
+This rings especially true when you’re looking for jobs: the ability to speak Tagalog, Cebuano, Ilocano, or other Philippine languages could not only help when assimilating among fellow Filipino-Americans, but also nailing down a job looking for bilingual speakers.

 Don’t Settle for “Dirt Cheap” Jobs